zhanzhicheng/enkf/README.md

 # enkf
-enkf write by myself
-enkf and seir model for forecast outbreak of disease in future.
+an framework combined enkf and seir model for forecasting outbreak of infectious disease